Safety, health and environment

 We offer a dedicated 24/7 support service to all our volunteers and staff for impartial and confidential advice on all kinds of work and home matters.

 To encourage a better work / life balance, we’re facilitating flexible working, empowering and trusting our staff to work in different ways while still delivering our lifesaving work.

 Sports and social clubs

-Exercise classes, sports teams, a choir and even a knitting club are just some of the organised activities at our Headquarters in Poole to encourage inclusion and a healthier, happier workforce.
+Exercise classes, sports teams, a choir and even a knitting club are just some of the organised activities at our Support Centre in Poole to encourage inclusion and a healthier, happier workforce.